SudoWatson/PhotoPolarAlign/README.md

   - Solve it using the same plate solving method.
   - Click **"Show Improvement"** to see the new error.
   - Repeat this step until your error is small enough (usually under 5 minutes error is perfectly good)
+---
+To perform platesolving in local mode - after running the PPA.py script, you will need to do all the steps mentioned for online usage, with the only difference being that you will have to click the 'Local' buttons instead of 'Nova' ones.